Qualifying For Home Loan After Chapter 13 Bankruptcy

 - If the renter is renting from a registered property management company, then a VOR, verification of rent, can be done by the property manager

-- VOR Form is provided by lender to the property management company
+- VOR Form is provided by the lender to the property management company

 - Completed VOR by property manager can be used in lieu of 12 months canceled checks and/or 12 months bank statements

-- Needs to be completely filled out, signed, dated, and stamped by the property manager
+Need to be completely filled out, signed, dated, and stamped by the property manager.

 Qualifying For Home Loan After Chapter 13 Bankruptcy On Conventional Loans